Tick exposure can occur year-round, but ticks are most active during warmer months. Here are a few tips to prevent insect bites.

-Ticks may be carried into the house on clothing.
-Any ticks that are found should be removed.
-Tumble dry clothes in a dryer on high heat for 10 minutes to kill ticks on dry clothing after you come indoors.
+It may be carried into the house on clothing.
+Any insect that are found should be removed.
+Tumble dry clothes in a dryer on high heat for 10 minutes to kill insect on dry clothing after you come indoors.

 Examine gear and pets.

 Insects can ride into the home on clothing and pets, then attach to a person later, so carefully examine pets, coats, and backpacks.

 Shower after being outdoors.

 Showering within two hours of coming indoors has been shown to reduce your risk of getting Lyme disease and may be effective in reducing the risk of other tick borne diseases.
 Showering may help wash off unattached and it is a good opportunity to do a check.

 Check your body for ticks after being outdoors

 .
 Conduct a full body check upon return from potentially infested areas, including your own backyard.
 Use a hand-held or full-length mirror to view all parts of your body.
 Check these parts of your body and your child’s body.